 Articles written exclusively for us about the most timely topics in the industry

 In The News

-EUCI currates articles for our custoemrs from leading news sources to bring you the news that matters in your industry
+EUCI curates articles for our customers from leading news sources to bring you the news that matters in your industry.

 Exclusive content from staff writer Mark Jaffe

 Most of our EUCI accredited courses can be brought directly to your company.
 EUCI is a leading provider of training activities involving energy related policy, design, construction, operations, and regulation.
 Training programs have been provided to commercial, private, and governmental entities since 1987.
 For the last quarter century, EUCI has successfully developed an outstanding reputation by providing our clients with superb customer service and excellent corporate experience in facilitation, training, and providing related support products and materials.

 Unlike competitive organizations, EUCI selects only the finest instructors with industry experience in the areas they instruct for our training operations.
 Each instructor is personally vetted by an EUCI training coordinator to confirm they have knowledge and expertise suitable to the subject area and, of equal importance, they have the ability and understanding of methods of instruction to successfully convey the information to training participants.
 Our instructors design instruction based on defined learning outcomes.
 They strive to ensure each participant achieves these learning outcomes through focused, clear, instruction and rigorous assessment.
 Quality instructors and this detailed process translate to results, having a positive impact on your business environment.

 To inquire about bringing our instructors to your facility, please fill out this form and we will respond promptly

 The State of Colorado Supreme Court Board of Continuing Legal & Judicial Education has recognized EUCI as a sponsor of continuing legal education activities.
 EUCI will apply for CLE credit with the State of Colorado Supreme Court Board of Continuing Legal and Continuing Education.
 Additionally, we can assist you in providing information to complete applications for other states.